 But those weren’t the only places where Concrete Preservation embedded things in the floor.
 In the center of the park was a 1,500-square-foot concrete medallion.
 This medallion features a variety of shapes in multiple colors, sectioned off with zinc strips.

 There, “Embedded plaques give the locations of the other KidZanias throughout the world,” Parker says.
 “Each has an arrow pointing in the direction that tells you how far away they are.”

 Flexibility was key

-Aside from the challenges of the multiple embeds, Parker says the general contractor and owner made frequent changes right up until the job was finished in early November.
+Aside from the challenges of the multiple embeds, Parker says the general contractor and owner made frequent changes.
+These changes happened right up until the job was complete in early November.
 And, even though Concrete Preservation was brought in near the end of the job, the company still had to deal with other trades finishing their work while he and his crew tackled theirs — a situation he calls the most-challenging aspect of the job.

 To meet that challenge, the company had to be very flexible.

 “We worked with Turner on a daily basis to ensure we did not disrupt the other trades,” says Parker, adding they often made special concessions for craftsmen who were there from other countries.
 “We did a lot of ‘jumping around’ to make the project go better for everyone involved.”

 Inconveniences aside, Parker says he’s happy that the job called on such diverse skills from his crew.
 He is also happy that they were up to a challenge that he doesn’t believe some of his competitors could have met.

 “It’s a fairly large-sized project and it took a lot of resources to pull it off,” he says.
 “We were in a really good position to do this job.
 Instead of just doing concrete polishing, it’s nice to utilize other skill sets and call on some high skill levels to pull it off.